lavieenrosy/phaser-game/README.md

 # Bajo Island

 Bajo Island is a top-down choose your own adventure game, designed for the user to experience the impacts of environmental change.
-Built on Phaser, Webpack, and Posgres, the project also utilises AJAX, jQuery, SASS, and Tiled.
+Built on Phaser, Webpack, Express, and Posgres, the project also utilises AJAX, jQuery, SASS, and Tiled.
 It is deployed on Heroku at https://bajoisland.herokuapp.com/.

 ## Premise